Yosuke Natsuki

 Yosuke Natsuki (夏木陽介, Natsuki Yōsuke) was a Japanese actor.
-He had participated twice in the Dakar Rally as a racing driver.
+He participated twice in the Dakar Rally as a racing driver.

 He did a lot of work for the Toho Company and made his debut in the film The H-Man.
 He appeared in Akira Kurosawa's Yojimbo in 1961.
 In the same year, he received the Elan d'or Award for Newcomer of the Year.
 In the 1970s, he left Toho and joined Toshiro Mifune's production company.
 He was famous for his role in the police TV drama G-Men '75 as well as Toho Studios monster movies.